exah/lil-match/README.md

 The difference is mostly in the size of the library.
 It's designed to be as small as possible and **not** to handle every possible use case.
 A tiny footprint of the library means more understandable code, simpler types, and almost no effect on your app bundle size.

-If your project requires advanced pattern matching requires, please have a look at amazing [`ts-pattern`](https://github.com/gvergnaud/ts-pattern) by [@gvergnaud](https://github.com/gvergnaud).
+If your project requires advanced pattern matching features, please have a look at amazing [`ts-pattern`](https://github.com/gvergnaud/ts-pattern) by [@gvergnaud](https://github.com/gvergnaud).

 ## 🙏 Acknowledgments